dfinity/motoko/doc/md/writing-motoko/local-objects-classes.md

 The common type abstracts the differences in the implementations of the objects, shielding the rest of the application from their implementation details.

 Objects types can also have [subtypes](object-subtyping.md), allowing an object with a more specific type to pass as an object of a more general type, for example, to pass as an object with fewer fields.

+## Object and actor classes

+**Object classes** : A family of related objects to perform a task with a customizable initial state.
+Motoko provides a syntactical construct, called a `class` definition, which simplifies building objects of the same type and implementation.

+**Actor classes** : An object class that exposes a [service](async-data.md) using asynchronous behavior.
+The corresponding Motoko construct is an [actor class](actor-classes.md), which follows a similar but distinct design.

 ## Object classes